Dr. Kildare's Wedding Day

 Dr. Kildare's Wedding Day is a 1941 American drama film directed by Harold S. Bucquet and starring Lew Ayres, Lionel Barrymore, and Laraine Day.
-It is the eighth of a total of nine Dr. Kildare pictures made by the Metro-Goldwyn-Mayer.
-When MGM decided to move up-and-coming star Laraine Day out of the "Dr. Kildare" series, the studio did so in a startlingly dramatic fashion.
+It is the eighth of a total of nine Dr. Kildare pictures made by Metro-Goldwyn-Mayer.
+When MGM decided to move up-and-coming star Laraine Day out of the Dr. Kildare series, the studio did so in a startlingly dramatic fashion.
 Adding extra interest to this film in the Kildare series, Barrymore composed the music credited to the Cornelia Bartlett character, and actor Red Skelton provides comic relief.